aardlyworthit/Search-and-Destroy-v3.0/README.md

 # Search and Destroy v3.0 (rel-1.0.0) — 31 Dec 2018
-As a result of Lasher and the Immortals commandeering S&D version 2 and hosting it as their own, I am releasing a new, third version to make clear the distinction between what they stole.
-I will allow neither thieves nor abuse of authority to deter continued development of something that provably increases player enjoyment and therefore retention.
-I'm not doing it to "get back at" the imms — they and their feelings are irrelevant.
-I serve the Aardwolf community, and no other.
+As a result of Lasher and the Immortals commandeering S&D version 2 and hosting it as their own, I am releasing a new, third version to make clear the distinction between my continuing work versus what they stole.
+The Aardwolf community cannot and must allow neither thieves nor abuse of authority to deter continued development of something that provably increases player enjoyment and therefore retention.
+While Lasher and the immortals place a higher priority on maintaining control, the rest of us need to focus on what matters — strengthening the community by delivering results.

-This version is, and always will be, superior to what the immortals host as their own — I promise you that.
-In the unlikely event they make any changes to it at all, any changes I find worthwhile will be assimilated here.
+Search and Destroy version 3 is, and always will be, superior to what the immortals host as their own — I promise you that.
+In the unlikely event they make any changes to "theirs" at all, any changes I find worthwhile will be assimilated here.
 If you want the best, this is it.

 Welcome to version 3.